Danis96/Athlete.co/README.md

    	User Story 2 – We created a splash screen, and sign in screen.
 In sign in screen we have logo of the app, and we have 3 buttons for sign up methods.
        One for google sign in, one for facebook., one for twitter.<br/><br/>* User Story 3 -We created a autologin functionality.
 If user is signed in and quit the app, he doesn't have to sign up again.<br/><br/>*
-    User Story 4 - In this user story we needed to show to the user available trainers and their training plan name, and duration, so that user can choose one from it.<br/><br/>*
+    User Story 4 - In this user story we needed to show to the user available trainers and their training plan name, and duration, so that user can choose one from it.<br/><br/>

+**•	V2 – Sprint 2 (1604. - 21.04.)<br/>** *
+  	User story 1 - Implementation of Training Plan Screen which is showed after user choses an athlete.
+All information about chosen training plan is showed and weeks of the plan are listed.
+For current week, all it workouts are listed and they are clickable.
+When use clicks on a workout, Workout Screen is showed.<br/><br/>*
+   	User Story 2 – Implementation of Workout Screen which lists all Series and their Exercises with all details.<br/><br/>*